Non-confidential information is available to the public

 The Guidelines on responding to requests for information are guidance on responding to information requests in a manner complying with the Freedom of Information and Protection of Privacy Act (FIPPA)

-Additional guidance and assistance with engaging and communicating with media organizations is available from the University's communications team, including:
+Additional guidance and assistance with engaging and communicating with media organizations and the public is available from University Relations.

 Access to personal information collected by the University